About the course

 Successful completion of your PGCE course prepares you to start your first teaching post (NQT year) within a primary school setting.
 Our courses are designed to prepare you to teach pupils either in the 3-7 age range or in the 5-11 age range.

 Please specify on your application the age range you wish to teach (3-7 or 5-11).

 A significant amount of your learning and training will take place within our Alliance schools.
-The Course starts early September 2019 and will finish during June 2019.
+The Course starts early September and will finish the following July.
 You will complete a minimum of 120 days in school.
 On successful completion of the course you will be awarded the PGCE Primary (with QTS).
 This comprises of 120 credits, 90 of which are at Masters Level.

 At the GLA, we try to contrast placements as much as possible, providing the trainee with a breadth of experience which will make them employable in the future.

 You will be gradually introduced to teaching through observations, training, assessments and marked assignments.
 Throughout the course you will be supported by teachers, senior leaders and trained mentors.
 You will be provided with the opportunity to immerse yourself fully in school life.

 We believe that a GLA school direct trainee is provided with a realistic teacher training experience and we have no doubt you will build a network of contacts within the teaching profession.
 Many of our former trainees have secured employment within our Alliance schools and continue to train with the GLA in their NQT year and beyond.

 We are confident our GLA trainees are very well supported during their training year.
 School leaders have a firm commitment to ensuring that all of our trainees complete their studies with the essential skills and knowledge to prepare them for a rewarding career in the teaching profession.